jones58/typespotting/README.md

     - Using equality operator wrong (= instead of ===).
   - I separated all the bits of what I wanted my code to do and console.logged, as well as using live server (along with browser developer tools to view the console)
   - Giving them the most basic functionality.
 For example, I set click coordinates to anywhere, to test that clicking was triggering what i wanted to happen.
 This process gave me a lot of confidence and allowed me to write general code which i could dial in for different images and levels.
+- I next used some pseudocode to write the win and lose functions for my game.
+This was relatively easy as I had already worked out the win and lose behaviour (+5, -5, display relevant text)
+-

 ///// TODO:

-- Win and lose functions, making pseudocode into real code.
 - Write rules of game more clearly
-- Potentially change score functionality //////
+  - change per to "for each"
+- Shouldn't show undefined at the end of levels, should go straight onto next level.
+ //////

 If I were to keep going and make this game more complicated, I would: